foxglove/studio/README.md

 ## Installation

-Foxglove Studio is can be accessed online at [studio.foxglove.dev](https://studio.foxglove.dev/), or desktop releases can be downloaded from [foxglove.dev/download](https://foxglove.dev/download).
+Foxglove Studio is available online at [studio.foxglove.dev](https://studio.foxglove.dev/), or desktop releases can be downloaded from [foxglove.dev/download](https://foxglove.dev/download).

 ## Open Source